The Starchy Food Debate: Is It Bad for Eyesight?

 Problems with Starch

-As giant collections of sugar molecules, starches lie extremely high on the glycemic index (GI), a measurement of the extent to which a food increases blood sugar after consumption.
+As giant collections of sugar molecules, starches lie extremely high on the glycemic index (GI), a measurement of the extent to which food increases blood sugar after consumption.
 It’s a useful tool for determining how the body deals with different carbohydrates.
 A high GI score generally means that the carbohydrate in question quickly breaks down into glucose, which then enters the blood; a low GI score indicates the opposite.

 Starches lie on the high end of the scale.
 Ingest a starch and it will rapidly translate to an increase in blood sugar.
 This isn’t surprising given that they’re basically superstructures built from glucose.
 And what happens when your blood sugar increases from starch?
 Your energy levels may rise, for a bit.
 This is why runners often consume pasta before a big race.